 It works not by comparing the impacted city or state to a comparable unit but to a synthetic city or state modeled from multiple states, school districts, or other population centers.
-Similar approaches have been used to construct baselines under some methodologies, and there may or may not be value in using it the way the authors do.
-Time and further review will answer that, but it may be impossible to evaluate the efficacy of so many diverse projects with such a broad, systemic approach.
+Similar approaches have been used to construct baselines under some methodologies, and the paper was an attempt to bring more (not less) counterfactual thinking into environmental impact analysis.

 “The construction of our synthetic controls may not have included all relevant structural determinants of deforestation,” they wrote.

-Take, for example, a 2020 paper by Rohan Best et al. They looked at 142 countries over a period of two decades and found CO2 emissions grew at slower rates in countries with carbon pricing than in countries without it.
-Or take previous research by Erik Haites et al. They found reductions were deeper in countries with cap-and-trade markets compared to those with carbon taxes, even though the market prices tended to be lower than the taxes – contradicting a foundational CarbonPlan dogma that high prices are what matter in carbon markets.
+Among the many papers that our crusading anti-REDD+ reporters have missed are a 2017 paper by Seema Jayachandran et al, which looked at the efficacy of payments for avoided deforestation in Uganda, a 2019 paper by Gabriela Simonet et al, which found a 50-percent reduction in deforestation compared to synthetic controls in REDD+ projects along Brazil’s Trans-Amazon Highway, and a 2020 paper by Rohan Best et al that looked at 142 countries over a period of two decades and found CO2 emissions grew at slower rates in countries with carbon pricing than in countries without it.
+Previous research by Erik Haites et al found reductions were deeper in countries with cap-and-trade markets compared to those with carbon taxes, even though the market prices tended to be lower than the taxes – contradicting a foundational CarbonPlan dogma that high prices are what matter in carbon markets.

 Haites et al also showed that cap-and-trade programs become more effective as methodologies are updated, which to me serves again to highlight the importance of constructive criticism and the destructive power of turning the process of discovery upon itself.
 Patrick Bayer and Michael Aklin found similar results in the European Union Emissions Trading Scheme (EU ETS), where emissions were reduced through cap-and-trade even before prices started rising – largely because low prices followed on the heels of reduced emissions, enabling the ratcheting down of caps even further.

 All of these studies – and many more – paint a much healthier picture of carbon markets, but you don’t see market proponents running out and spiking the ball every time one of them comes out.
-Opponents like Greenpeace and CarbonPlan, on the other hand, are constantly spiking their balls, real and imagined.
+Instead, you see standard-setting bodies incorporating these and other findings into new methodologies, while opponents like Greenpeace and CarbonPlan are constantly spiking their balls, real and imagined.